Nimule: Overview and history

-In 1901, Nimule was the base for a British punitive expedition against the Lango, which had raided neighbouring districts.
-The Longo had been supported by Sudanese mutineers, who were all captured or killed by the British force.
+In 1901, Nimule was the base for a British punitive expedition against the Lango, which had raided neighboring districts.
+The Lango had been supported by Sudanese mutineers, who were all captured or killed by the British force.

 On 19 August 2013, the South Sudanese parliament decided to upgrade Nimule Town to City Council status, administered by a City Clerk.
 Some in the county have protested, calling for wider consultations.

 On April 7, 2014, the Mountain Trade and Development Bank expanded into the Eastern Equatoria state by opening a new branch in the town of Nimule.

 On October 6, 2017; Uganda had pledged to supply power to two South Sudanese border towns as part of the Eastern Africa Power Pool agreement; that calls on all member states to connect electricity to each other.
-Uganda's energy minister Simon D'Ujanga said "400 kilo-volts of power will be supplied to the towns of Kaya and Nimule to boost socio-economic activities in the border areas.
+Uganda's energy minister Simon D'Ujanga said "400 kilo-volts of power will be supplied to the towns of Kaya and Nimule to boost socio-economic activities in the border areas."

 Population

-The population of Nimule was estimated at about 45,000 in 2006.
+The population of Nimule was estimated at 45,000 in 2006.
 The current population is not publicly known, as of December 2014.

+Climatic change

+Nimule is situated in the Eastern part of South Sudan.
+It is one of the states in South Sudan which is hindered by climatic change.
+During rainy season it's affected by too much water which sometimes leads to flooding in some parts of the state.